IntrinsicLabs/osgood/docs/Osgood-Application-File.md

 An Osgood Application file has access to a global object called `app`.
-By setting various properties on this object we're able to configure the behavior of our application.
+By setting various properties on this object, we're able to configure the behavior of our application.

 ## App Configuration